'The Nightingale' Review

 Per Sara Corbett’s New York Times Magazine article “The Escape Artist,” de Jongh actually led 118 Allied soldiers through the Pyrenees.
 The comet line allowed over 700 more soldiers to escape.
 Corbett also points out the genius of de Jongh’s Comet Line: “A woman couldn’t carry a gun or fly a bomber jet, but she could walk unnoticed, striding down a street in a wool coat and sensible shoes as if on her way to the market or a typist’s job, trailed quietly by two or three wayward soldiers in disguise.”
 Consequently, when the Nazi’s caught de Jongh, they refused believe that she was the mastermind behind the Comet Line.
-As Hannah pointed out, Isabelle has a similar experience:
+As Hannah pointed out, Isabelle has a similar experience in The Nightingale :

 “‘I am the Nightingale,’ she said, standing on burned, bloody feet.
 She turned to the German who had tortured her.
 Schmidt laughed.
 ‘You, a girl?
 The infamous Nightingale?’” (p.
 373)

 For both Isabelle and de Jongh, doing women’s work in war was never an option.
-In the book Isabelle feels compelled to fight.
+In The Nightingale Isabelle feels compelled to fight.
 Her sister on the other hand is more concerned with keeping her daughter safe.
-As the book progresses, Viann grows to understand Isabelle’s urge to join the resistance and Viann starts a little resistance of her own.
+As The Nightingale progresses, Viann grows to understand Isabelle’s urge to join the resistance and Viann starts a little resistance of her own.
 After a Jewish child, Jean Georges, is left with Viann, she decides to hide him in the orphanage at her church.
 She asks for Mother Marie-Therese for help.
 Mother agrees and convinces Viann to save more Jewish children: “‘You are the leader of this now, and if we are risking out lives for one child, we may as well try to save more.’” (p.
 328) Viann’s determination to help Jean Georges was my favorite part of The Nightingale.
 Viann finally realizes that ignoring the war and all the Nazis' despicable actions makes her complicit.